hacdias/playground/README.md

 1. Create an application on https://goodreads.com/api
 2. Fill the variables
-3. Run `node bin/goodreads sync` and your GitHub will be updated.
+3. Run `./bin.js goodreads sync` and your GitHub will be updated.

 ## Swarm